RADIUS Server for 802.1X Wireless or Wired Connections

 Support for Institute of Electrical and Electronics Engineers (IEEE) standard 802.1X authentication

 If you use billing or accounting applications that require session correlation, the following are required:

-Support for the Class attribute as defined in RFC 2865, "Remote Authentication Dial-in User Service (RADIUS)," to allow session correlation for RADIUS authentication and accounting records.
+Support for the Class attribute as defined by the Internet Engineering Task Force (IETF) in RFC 2865, "Remote Authentication Dial-in User Service (RADIUS)," to allow session correlation for RADIUS authentication and accounting records.
 For session correlation, when you configure RADIUS accounting at your NPS server or proxy, you must log all accounting data that allow applications (such as billing applications) to query the database, correlate related fields, and return a cohesive view of each session in the query results.
 At a minimum, to provide session correlation, you must log the following NPS accounting data: NAS-IP-Address; NAS-Identifier (you need both NAS-IP-Address and NAS-Identifier because the access server can send either attribute); Class; Acct-Session-Id; Acct-Multi-Session-Id; Packet-Type; Acct-Status-Type; Acct-Interim-Interval; NAS-Port; and Event-Timestamp.

-Support for accounting interim requests, which are sent periodically by some access servers during a user session, that can be logged.
+Support for accounting interim requests, which are sent periodically by some network access servers (NASs) during a user session, that can be logged.
 This type of request can be used when the Acct-Interim-Interval RADIUS attribute is configured to support periodic requests in the remote access profile on the NPS server.
-The access server must support the use of accounting interim requests if you want the interim requests to be logged on the NPS server.
+The NAS must support the use of accounting interim requests if you want the interim requests to be logged on the NPS server.

-If you use virtual local area networks (VLANs), the network access servers must support VLANs.
+If you use virtual local area networks (VLANs), the NASs must support VLANs.

 For wide area network (WAN) environments, network access servers should provide the following:

 - Support for dynamic retransmit timeout (RTO) estimation or exponential backoff to handle congestion and delays in a WAN environment.